xcart/xc5-manual/en/taxes/setting_up_sales_tax.md

     ![]({{site.baseurl}}/attachments/8225533/8716413.png?effects=drop-shadow)
 2. Make sure you are viewing the **Sales tax** tab.
     ![]({{site.baseurl}}/attachments/8225533/8716416.png?effects=drop-shadow)
-3. Configure the tax options:
+3. Configure the tax options in the **Common tax settings** section:
     ![]({{site.baseurl}}/attachments/8225533/8716417.png?effects=drop-shadow)

     *   Use the **Tax title** field to enter a general name describing the type of tax applied to orders in your store.
 This name will show on your store's checkout and on your customers' invoices.
 Suggested values for this field include _Tax_, _Sales Tax_, _GST_ and the like.